How to become a counsellor

 Professional and industry bodies

-Becoming a member of a body on the Professional Standards Authority's counselling register can improve your chances of getting a job.
+You could become a member of a body on the Professional Standards Authority's counselling register to improve your chances of getting a job.

-You can find out more about training and careers in counselling from:
+You can find out more about careers in counselling from: